 Hardwood flooring comes in a wide range of colors and stains.
-Either pre-finished or finished onsite after installation, hardwood flooring finishes provide protection, enhance appearance and increase durability.
-Consumers may be surprised at the choices available for finishing hardwood, including popular, eco friendly methods with an oil base.
-Deciding between natural oil finish vs UV oil finish on hardwood floors requires an understanding of the processes and benefits of each option.
+Either pre-finished or finished onsite after installation, hardwood flooring finishes provide protection, enhance the appearance, and increase durability.
+Consumers may be surprised at the choices available for finishing hardwood, including popular, eco-friendly methods with an oil base.

 Basics of Natural Oil Finish for Wood Flooring